leoblanc/test-docker/README.md

 # test-docker

 Test-Docker is a Research Project for Bimodal.
+It's stored on [GitHub](https://github.com/leoblanc/test-docker).
+Documentation is available on the "docs" directory.

-It's a proof of concept to show how execute multiple containers in the same CircleCi build and run tests against them.
+It's a proof of concept to show how execute multiple containers in the same CircleCi build and run tests against them (see .circleci subdirectory)

 See [using-multiple-docker-images](https://circleci.com/docs/2.0/executor-types/#using-multiple-docker-images)